 Last week’s economic reports included readings on retail sales, inflation and construction spending.
 New home sales Consumer sentiment readings were posted along with weekly readings on mortgage rates and first-time jobless claims.

-Last week’s economic reports included Labor Department readings on private and public sector jobs, the national unemployment rate.
-Weekly readings on mortgage rates and first-time jobless claims were also released.
-Monthly reporting on construction spending was delayed due to the government shutdown.
+Last week’s economic news included readings on new home sales, construction spending, and housing starts.
+Data on building permits was released along with Labor Department reports on public and private-sector jobs and the national unemployment rate.
+Weekly readings on mortgage rates and new jobless claims were also released.

-Last week’s economic reports included readings from Case-Shiller Housing Market Indices, National Association of Realtors(R) on pending home sales and weekly readings on mortgage rates and new jobless claims.
+Last week’s economic reports included readings from Case-Shiller Housing Price Indices and Commerce Department reports on housing starts and building permits issued.
+Readings on pending home sales and consumer confidence were released along with weekly reports on mortgage rates and initial jobless claims.